rogurr/patina-qemu/docs/Rust Integration.md

 2. Add support to the EDK2 build infrastructure to compile Rust source code alongside the C source code when processing each module specified in a DSC file.

-Option **(2)** is a viable solution and this repository has several examples, but the primary method to ingest the Patina DXE core is by using option **(1)** since it allows for a more natural development experience using the Rust tools and processes, and it greatly simplifies the integration.
+The second option is a viable solution and this repository has several examples, but the first option is the primary method used to ingest the Patina DXE core since it allows for a more natural development experience using the Rust tools and processes, and it greatly simplifies the integration.

 ## Integration Option 1